squidfunk/mkdocs-material/docs/plugins/meta.md

 <!-- md:version insiders-4.21.0 --> ·
 <!-- md:default `.meta.yml` -->

-Use this setting to change the file the plugin will look for when scanning your [`docs` directory][mkdocs.docs_dir].
+Use this setting to change the file  the plugin will look for when scanning the [`docs` directory][mkdocs.docs_dir].
 It's normally not necessary to change this setting, but if you want to change it, use:

 ``` yaml